Peripheral arterial disease (PAD)

 If a blood clot develops inside an artery that supplies the heart with blood (a coronary artery), it can trigger a heart attack.
 Similarly, if a blood clot develops inside any of the blood vessels going to the brain, it can trigger a stroke.

-If you have PAD, you'll probably be prescribed a blood-thinning medicine to reduce your risk of blood clots.
-This medicine works by thinning your blood so it's less likely to clot.
+If you have PAD, you'll probably be prescribed a medicine to reduce your risk of blood clots.
+This medicine works by stopping platelets (a type of blood cell) from sticking together so your blood so is less likely to clot.

 • clopidogrel